 Gini Moore Campbell

-An Oklahoma City native and fourth-generation Oklahoman, Campbell joined the staff in February, 1991, following the relocation of McGraw-Hill from Oklahoma City.
-As vice president of publications and education, she has played an integral role in the growth of the Oklahoma Hall of Fame’s publications program and the expansion of educational opportunities for students statewide.
-As scriptwriter and executive producer for the televised Oklahoma Hall of Fame Banquet & Induction Ceremony, and as the human resources officer.
+An Oklahoma City native and fifth-generation Oklahoman, Campbell joined the staff in 1991 following the relocation of McGraw-Hill from Oklahoma City.
+As Vice President, she has played an integral role in the growth of the Oklahoma Hall of Fame’s publications and scholarship programs, serves as scriptwriter and executive producer for the Oklahoma Hall of Fame Banquet & Induction Ceremony, and as the human resources officer.
 She has volunteered and served on governing bodies of many worthwhile Oklahoma organizations, including the St. Luke’s Children’s Center Advisory Board, Project Okie, and Peppers Ranch.
 She is active on the board of the Oklahoma Center for the Book under the Library of Congress.

-As author/co-author, Campbell has more than 100 published articles to her credit, appearing in Oklahoma: Magazine of the Oklahoma Hall of Fame, Oklahoma Today, Reader’s Digest, Working Mother Magazine, and Oklahoma Woman Magazine, among others.
-Titles to her credits include Oklahoma Free: A Weekend Away, The Oklahoma Hall of Fame: Celebrating 80 Years of Our State’s Highest Honor, and Encyclopedia of Oklahoma History and Culture (contributing writer).
-With Bob Burke, she co-authoredLee Allan Smith: Oklahoma’s Best Friend and Encyclopedia of Oklahoma History and Culture.
-She has edited more than 400 titles on Oklahoma’s rich history and heritage.
+As author/co-author, she has more than 300 published articles to her credit, appearing in Oklahoma Today, Reader’s Digest, Working Mother Magazine, and Oklahoma Woman Magazine, among others, and several books, including Celebrating 80 Years of Our State’s Highest Honor, Lee Allan Smith: Oklahoma’s Best Friend and Encyclopedia of Oklahoma History and Culture.
+She has edited more than 400 titles on Oklahoma’s rich history.

 Campbell received her education from Oklahoma City Public Schools, the University of Central Oklahoma, and the University of Phoenix.
 She makes her home northwest of Oklahoma City.